Thrivestack-public/docs/docs/getting-started/analyze/instrumentation/events/standard/signed_up.md

 <!-- ![](/img/docs/events/signed_up.png) -->

-> To send the "signed_up" event, the _Track API_ is used.
-For more details, refer to the [Track API](/getting-started/analyze/instrumentation/events/event-tracking)
+> To send this event, the _Track API_ is used.
+For more details, [click here](/getting-started/analyze/instrumentation/events/event-tracking).

 <hr/>